-Glanford Electronics, have a range of Loop Impedance testers from a number of manufacturers and also multifunction testers to suit the electrical contractor.
+Glanford Electronics, have a range of Loop Impedance Testers from a number of manufacturers to suit the electrical contractor.

-We have loop impedance testers from Fluke, Megger, Kewtrech, Martindale, Beha Amprobe and Sonel.
-Check our prices and buy from our website.
-You will find many models in different price ranges.
+We have loop impedance testers from Fluke, Megger, Kewtrech, Martindale, Beha Amprobe and Sonel..

-Call or Email us on Telephone 01724 289600 email: email@example.com or use our contact form on our contact us page on our website for help with your selection or for further information on loop testers.
+Contact us for help with your selection or for further information on loop impedance testers.